withrocks/arteria-provisioning/README.md

     vagrant plugin install vagrant-hostmanager

 This will manage the host files of the VMs and your hosting machine.
+Run `vagrant hostmanager` to update the hosts files.

 Running `vagrant up` will produce a virtual machine which runs StackStorm, including the WebUI, listening on `localhost:8080`.